 Remembering and treasuring their honeymoon, Iris and Alan retired to Salcombe in the 1950s and it was here that Iris died in 1969.
 Alan wrote up his memoir in 1971, ending the story with Iris having a stroke and passing away a few days later.
 Alan moved to Eastbourne where he died in June 1974.

-Written by Jonathan Vernon.
 Based on research conducted into the 'Friendly Invasion of Lewes 1914' when 10,000 new recruits descended on the town for two weeks.
-This became his MA Disseration while studying British History and the First World War at the University of Wolverhampton.
+This became his MA Dissertation while studying British History and the First World War at the University of Wolverhampton.